 Another tip is to keep the original documents and licensed software at an off-site location and only keep the copies in the office.

 Implement new company policies that require employees to scan all documents and conduct daily data backups.
+Check out this article for more tips on how to keep documents safe from natural disasters.

 Safeguard Electronic Devices